 Below are 45 questions to ask students, families, teachers, and staff to understand student engagement in online learning.
-Please note that these questions are pulled from our full back-to-school survey instrument as well as our social-emotional learning survey.
 You can download the complete instruments as PDFs below to access all of the topics, questions, and response anchors.

 45 Questions to Understand Student Engagement in Online Learning

 For Students (Grades 3-5 and 6-12):

 1. How excited are you about going to your classes?

 2. How often do you get so focused on activities in your classes that you lose track of time?

 3. In your classes, how eager are you to participate?